LayneH/self-adaptive-training/README.md

 # Self-Adaptive Training
-This is the PyTorch implementation of the paper [Self-Adaptive Training: beyond Empirical Risk Minimization](https://arxiv.org/abs/2002.10319).
+This is the PyTorch implementation of the NeurIPS'2020 paper [Self-Adaptive Training: beyond Empirical Risk Minimization](https://arxiv.org/abs/2002.10319).

+Self-adaptive training significantly mitigates the overfitting and improves the generalization of deep neural networks.
+It also advances the state-of-the-art on learning with noisy label and adversarial training.

-- News: Our work has been accepted at NeurIPS 2020.
+- News: Our work has been accepted at NeurIPS'2020.
 Please check the the link above for updated paper.

 ## Requirements